Digital Humanities

 2017

 Civallero, Edgardo (2017).
 Memoria, bibliotecas y humanidades digitales.
 Caminos a futuro.
 XXI Congreso Internacional de Bibliotecología.
-Colegio de Bibliotecarios de Chile, Valparaíso, Chile.
+Colegio de Bibliotecarios de Chile.
+Valparaíso, Chile.
 [Link]

 (+) Abstract